SimCMinMax/AutoSimC/README.md

   To resolve this issue, tell your text editor to save the file with a 'utf-8' encoding.
 Alternatively, you can remove any special, non-ASCII character from the file to circumvent the problem, since ASCII is a subset of most encodings.
 1. I get an error message *ValueError: No valid profile combinations found.
 Please check the 'Invalid profile statistics' output and adjust your input.txt and settings.py.*

    This means that when AutoSimC generated all possible combinations and filtered them according to the criterias set up in settings.py, 0 valid profiles have been generated.
-Usually, this is because that your profile does not match the filtering criteria in settings.py about min_legendaries, max_legendaries, tier_min and tier_max number of items required.
+Usually, this is because that your profile does not contain a valid configuration.
   To resolve this issue, check the console/log output line starting with *Invalid profile statistics* to see a list of reasons and their percentage for rejecting the generated profiles.
 It should then be easy to adjust your profile or settings.py to get some valid profiles.

 1. How can I simulate multiple enemy targets?